dhananjaykumar880/angular-cordova-seed/README.md

 ## Run on device

-Run `npm run device:[platform]` to execute application on desire platform.
+Run `npm run run:[platform]` to execute application on desire platform.

 Use "assests/path/to/file" path instead of "/assets/path/to/file" for local device file